Loganz97/Automatic-Cyclic-Tensile-Analysis/README.md

 ## Important Notes

-<span style="color:pink">**Note: If any of the cycles in your data have a signal-to-noise ratio of < 13 dB, you need to treat these calculations with caution and independently verify their accuracy.**</span>
+**Note: If any of the cycles in your data have a signal-to-noise ratio of < 13 dB, you need to treat these calculations with caution and independently verify their accuracy.**

 ## Author

-Created by <span style="color:cyan">**Logan Hessefort**</span> at the <span style="color:gold">Center for Sustainable Macromolecular Materials and Manufacturing, Arizona State University</span>.
+Created by **Logan Hessefort** at the Center for Sustainable Macromolecular Materials and Manufacturing, Arizona State University.
 Supported by NSF EFRI award #213218.

 ## Contact
 - [LinkedIn Profile](https://www.linkedin.com/in/logan-hessefort/)